Hansior226/QuickWeather/README.md

 Configuration:

-    Obtain an API key from OpenWeatherMap (or your chosen weather API provider) and replace it in the app’s configuration file or as an environment variable.
+    Obtain an API key from OpenWeatherMap and replace it in the app’s configuration file or as an environment variable.

 # Additional Features (Future Enhancements):

-    User preferences: Allow users to save their favorite locations for quick access.

     Hourly forecast: Display hourly weather forecasts.

-    Weather notifications: Send notifications to users about weather changes (e.g., rain alerts).

-    Data visualization: Graphical representation of temperature, humidity, and wind speed trends.

 # Contributing:

 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
 Any contributions, bug fixes, or feature enhancements are welcome!
 License:

-This project is licensed under the MIT License - see the LICENSE file for details.